lagunal/divelog2/IMPLEMENTATION.md

 *   **Surprises:** The `create_project --empty` behavior regarding the `test` directory.
 Emulator device ID change.
 *   **Deviations:** None from the overall plan.

+### Phase 2: Firebase Integration & Authentication UI

+*   **Learnings:** Integrating Firebase and mocking its dependencies in Flutter widget tests proved challenging due to its static initializers and platform channel dependencies.
+Injecting `FirebaseAuth` into `MainApp` improved testability.
+*   **Surprises:** The difficulty in mocking `Firebase.initializeApp()` and `FirebaseAuth.instance` directly in widget tests using `mocktail` without resorting to a dedicated Firebase testing library or significant architectural changes.
+*   **Deviations:** Deferred comprehensive widget tests for `MainApp` and `MainScreen` due to Firebase mocking complexities.
+Unit tests for `AuthenticationService` and widget tests for `LoginScreen`/`SignupScreen` were successfully implemented.

 ---

 ## Phase 1: Project Initialization and Setup